brentp/gargs/README.md

 via `gargs -h`

 ```
-usage: main [--procs PROCS] [--nlines NLINES] [--sep SEP] [--verbose] [--continue-on-error] [--dry-run] COMMAND
+usage: gargs [--procs PROCS] [--nlines NLINES] [--retry RETRY] [--sep SEP] [--verbose] [--stop-on-error] [--dry-run] [--log LOG] COMMAND

 positional arguments:
-  command                command to execute
+  command                command to execute.

 options:
   --procs PROCS, -p PROCS
-                         number of processes to use [default: 1]
+                         number of processes to use. [default: 1]
   --nlines NLINES, -n NLINES
                          number of lines to consume for each command. -s and -n are mutually exclusive. [default: 1]
-						 e.g. seq 1 4 | gargs -n 4 "echo {}" will print '1 2 3 4' all on one line.
-Like a varargs for gargs
-  --sep SEP, -s SEP      regular expression split line with to fill multiple template spots default is not to split. -s and -n are mutually exclusive.
-                         If neither -s or -n are specified then -s will default to '\s+' (split on any white-space)
   --retry RETRY, -r RETRY
                          number of times to retry a command if it fails (default is 0).
+  --sep SEP, -s SEP      regular expression split line with to fill multiple template spots default is not to split. -s and -n are mutually exclusive.
-  --verbose, -v          print commands to stderr before they are executed.
+  --verbose, -v          print commands to stderr as they are executed.
-  --continue-on-error, -c
-                         report errors but don't stop the entire execution (which is the default).
+  --stop-on-error, -s    stop execution on any error. default is to report errors and continue execution.
-  --dry-run, -d          print (but do not run) the commands
+  --dry-run, -d          print (but do not run) the commands.
+  --log LOG, -l LOG      file to log commands.
+Successful commands are prefixed with '#'.
   --help, -h             display this help and exit
 ```

-**NOTE** that the default is to stop on the first error.
-Use `-c` to continue on an error.

 API
 ===